erwang01/erwang01/README.md

 ### Hi there 👋

+I'm a Junior at UC Berkeley.

+- 📫 How to reach me: erwang@berkeley.edu
+- ⚡ Fun fact: 🔍 still searching for a good one...

 <!--
 **erwang01/erwang01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.